mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 {"msg": "auth", "token": "[encrypted-token-in-base64]"}
 {% endhighlight %}

 Payload is encrypted token, generated by Flask application.
 One way to generate token: get current user ID, add some salt with time stamp and encrypt it with some symmetric algorithm (like 3DES or AES) with a shared secret between.
-Tornado can decrypt the token, get user ID out of it and make a query from database to get necessary information about user.
+Tornado can decrypt the token, get user ID out of it and make a query from database to get any necessary information about user.

 Room list can be represented by something like:
 {% highlight json %}